 Engineering and construction firm mergers and acquisitions; corporate branding; lists of top engineering and construction firms in the US and abroad with market analyses; company profiles, key executive and C-suite changes and growth strategy; large contract awards

-This popular annual webinar takes places just as the new rankings are unveiled.
+This popular annual webinar takes place just as the new rankings are unveiled.
 It invites leaders from top-ranked firms to talk about their takeaways from the year past and their strategy for the year ahead.
-ENR will moderate a panel of executives from the largest specialty contracting firms as they discuss the results of the 2017 Top 600 survey and opportunities for future business.
+ENR will moderate a panel of executives from the largest specialty contracting firms as they discuss the results of the 2020 Top 600 survey and opportunities for future business.

 MEP contractors and other small firms’ investments in prefabrication, cloud collaboration, and other digital technologies have positioned them well to spin back up once the economy starts to reopen and recover.
 These small & agile firms will show how their technology investments let them keep on target through 2020 and rethink business practices that were holding them back.